30 Jan Yamaha Digital Pianos Under $1000 – REVIEW | 4 Models for 2023

 By: Professor Tim

-– Yamaha P-45 Digital Piano – $549 internet price – Yamaha has had this entry level 88-key weighted key action digital piano out for quite a few years now and and although it is overall a good digital piano, the competition is offering a lot more for the money in this same price range including Casio, Korg, and Roland.
-The Korg B2 at $549 is especially popular right now and blows away the P-45 in terms of piano sound, key action, and pedaling.
+– Yamaha P-45 Digital Piano – $549 internet price – Yamaha has had this entry level 88-key weighted key action digital piano out for quite a few years now and and although it is overall a good digital piano, the competition seems to be offering a lot more for the money in this same price range including Casio, Korg, and Roland.
+The Korg B2 at $549 is especially popular right now and far exceeds the P-45 in terms of piano sound, key action, and pedaling.
 Check out our review of that model on this blog.

-Yamaha needs to make changes here to this model and we see that happening in 2022 because if it does not then Yamaha is mostly hoping their good name carries this instrument further down the field.
-But once someone hears and plays the other $549 – $649 models out there, like the Korg B2 at $549 and new Casio PX-S1100 at $649, there’s little reason to buy a much older P-45.
+Yamaha needs to make changes here to this model and we see that happening perhaps in 2023 because if it does not then Yamaha is mostly hoping their good name carries this instrument further down the field.
+But once someone hears and plays the other $549 – $649 models out there, like the Korg B2 at $599 and new Casio PX-S1100 at $699, there’s little reason to buy a much older P-45 in our opinion.

-– Yamaha P-121 Digital Piano– $629 internet price (shown with optional furniture stand & triple pedal unit) – The Yamaha P-121 came out about 3 years ago and is a 73-key version of their popular P125 88-key weighted key action digital piano.
-Having all the same features as the P-125 and the same internal speakers system, the reason this model exists is because some people who travel a lot and want to practice piano while they are traveling don’t want the piano to take up to0 much room in the car, plane, etc.
+– Yamaha P-121 Digital Piano– $630 internet price (shown with optional furniture stand & triple pedal unit) – The Yamaha P-121 came out about 4 years ago and is a smaller 73-key version of their popular P125 88-key weighted key action digital piano.
+Having all the same features as the P-125 and the same internal speakers system, the reason this model exists is because some people who travel a lot and want to practice piano while they are traveling or just want to use a shorter keyboard digital piano would buy something like the P-121.
+Other digital piano companies in this price range don’t make a shorter weighted keyboard action digital piano so this model is really the main option for that.

-Maybe they are they’re using the instrument to play professionally at some gigs and are not playing full “piano style” where they don’t need all 88 keys.
-So this model serves a purpose of having the same features as the P-125 without taking up as much space.
+Some musicians might not be playing full 88-key classical or traditional piano style where they don’t need all 88 keys.
+So this model serves a purpose of having the same features as the 88-key portable digital piano P-125 without taking up as much space.

 Some people like this option and it’s a good idea, but I would never recommend it for anything other than for those reasons.
-The problem is, once you buy this model then if you ever play a song that requires more than 73 keys, which the bulk of piano music does, then your stuck.
+The problem is, once you buy this model then if you ever play a song that requires more than 73 keys, which the bulk of traditional or classical piano music does, then your stuck.
 It doesn’t sound like much of a difference in keys because it’s literally 15 notes (a little over 1 octave) but it can and does make a difference for a lot of music when you play it.
+This model also has an optional furniture stand and triple pedal unit available if you should need it.

 The P-121 does sound good and the internal speaker system is more than adequate to handle the piano sound.
 The key action is the Yamaha GHS (standard) and it’s fine but when you go up in price these key actions can get a lot more realistic.
 I much prefer the key action in the new Korg B2…very responsive and very quiet with regard to the up & down key action movement.